nxskok/c33-notes/slides_c33.md

 ## Find the one for you

-- Scroll down, and click the installer for your machine (Windows, Mac, 5 flavours of Linux).
+- Scroll down, and click the installer for your machine (Windows, Mac, several flavours of Linux).
 Install as usual.

 ![](rr40.png)